DTM-23/MCA-2022/README.md

 # Week 3

+This week introuced the Verovio viewer tool, and how it can be used to electronically display scores online.
 The link below will display my transcribed score online via the verovio viewer, along with some comments on the differences and advantages that XML and MEI files respectively have.

 https://dtm-23.github.io/MCA-2022/verovio.html